 - Regularly perform checks of system clients to those illicit ones.

-Default password check for the SAP user
+SAPCPIC Default password check

 The SAPCPIC user is used in transportation system of SAP solutions (in 4.5A and lower versions).
 It is a communication type user.
 It is mostly used for EDI (Electronic Data Interchange).
 It may also transport RFC calls without dialog boxes.